santiago-es/Telometer/README.md

 A benchtop protocol for performing telomere captre library preparation in simplex or multiplex, please see TelometerLibraryPrep.docx in this repo.

-If this script is helpful please cite the original article:
+If this code or library prep method is helpful, please cite the original article:

 Sanchez, S. E. et al. Digital telomere measurement by long-read sequencing distinguishes healthy aging from disease. _bioRxiv_ 2023.